The morning I went

 the can came too, and it stayed that way until

-the bear had finishied demolishing the can.
+the bear had finishied demolishing it.
+It could

-a tedious bother, just
+while a tedious bother,

-takes a while.
+just takes a

-I saw the bear on the
+I saw that bear on the

 trail to Jorstad’s, but many